WilliamBHW/Stock_Analysis/Module1_Challenge/README.md

-# Kickstarting with Excel
-Analysis of Outcomes' Relation to Campaign's Launch Date and Funding Goal
+# Analysis of Outcomes' Relation to Campaign's Launch Date and Funding Goal

 ## Overview of Project
 After Louise’s play came close to its fundraising goal in a short amount of time, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 This project has shown statistics on how campaigns outcomes in relation to their launch dates and their funding goals throughout charts and graphs.